 Recycling services for the C&I sector are not provided on an organised basis that is repeated across Australia.
 They are increasingly offered at special events in response to community demand.
 Recycling services are provided at increasing numbers of work locations, and by special arrangement, to commercial premises at which large volumes of beverages are consumed.
-However there are no triggers in place to drive uptake of C&I sector recycling and, as noted above, the waste contractors have not moved to capture used packaging materials, other than cardboard.
+However there are no triggers in place to drive uptake of C&I sector recycling and, other than cardboard.